 Twitter have spoken up about their mistakes

-Two people in particular have spoken up, one of them is part of the product design team, Maya Patterson, and she released an audio tweet thread but also the transcript, very nice, and she basically put her own personal response to the d/Deaf and hard of hearing community.
+Two people in particular have spoken up, one of them is part of the product design team, Maya Patterson, and she released an audio tweet thread but also the transcript, very nice, and she basically put her own personal response to the deaf and hard of hearing community.

 I would advise you to check out that Twitter thread by clicking on the link in the captions below:

 But basically, the long story short is that she realises that it’s just not right.
 She didn’t think about those things.
 She didn’t think about the feature that will be necessary, like accessibility requirement.
 She listened.

 She said “you know what this is not right I want to fix it, I want to do it right” and she felt bad about that and she apologised for it as well and it seemed quite a genuine.
 It seemed quite honest.
 I was quite impressed with that.